 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Steaks and romesco with baby broccoli, summer squash, and almonds
+Steaks and romesco with baby broccoli, squash, and almonds

 2 Servings, 450 Calories/Serving

 We make the romesco sauce and slice the squash for you so this paleo, gluten-free meal is not only delicious, it’s super easy and comes together in just 15 minutes.

 - Organic baby broccoli

 - Sliced almonds and organic squash (Almonds - yellow squash or zucchini)

 - Sun Basket romesco (roasted red peppers - almonds - EVOO - sherry vinegar - garlic - sweet smoked paprika - kosher salt)

 Calories: 450, Protein: 39g (78% DV), Fiber: 5g (20% DV), Total Fat: 27g (42% DV), Monounsaturated Fat: 1.5g, Polyunsaturated Fat: 1g, Saturated Fat: 4.5g (23% DV), Cholesterol: 85mg (28% DV), Sodium: 420mg (18% DV), Carbohydrates: 15g (5% DV), Total Sugars: 5g, Added Sugars: 0g (0% DV).

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.